Mizzcoors1/cyber-students/README.md

 Download and install the Postman app https://www.postman.com/downloads/

 Download the Cyber-student.postman_collection
-` - This collection contains all 5 updated requests - Welcome, Registration, Login, Display User Logout
+ - This collection contains all 5 updated requests - Welcome, Registration, Login, Display User Logout
-  - Please note that upon successful login, the token value returned "token": "6c50e75ce057414ab43b0661be392ba9" will need to be added to the collections variable "X-TOKEN" before running the Display User or Logout requests.`
+ - Please note that upon successful login, the token value returned "token": "6c50e75ce057414ab43b0661be392ba9" will need to be added to the collections variable "X-TOKEN" before running the Display User or Logout requests.

 With the Postman App open, Select Workspace >> Create Workspace called crypto

 Select Import >> Files >> Select the Cyber-student.postman_collection file >> Import

 ### Alternatively, use Curl
-' Please not the curl requests below have not been updated ' Download and install [curl](https://curl.se).  `curl` is also shipped by Microsoft as part of Windows 10 and 11.  `curl` is a command-line tool for interacting with web servers (and other protocols).
+`Please note the curl requests below have not been updated` Download and install [curl](https://curl.se).  `curl` is also shipped by Microsoft as part of Windows 10 and 11.  `curl` is a command-line tool for interacting with web servers (and other protocols).